SAP-samples/teched2022-DA180/exercises/ex6/README.md

 ## Exercise 6.1 Prepare and explore fuel station classification data<a name="subex1"></a>

 __Step 1 - Create the classification label-column__
-Using an advanced SQL statement, we define a HANA dataframe with the STATION_CLASS target column, deriving a station's fuel price-class level from it's average daily-average e5 price.
+Using an advanced SQL statement, we define a HANA dataframe with the __STATION\_CLASS target column__, deriving a station's fuel price-class level using a  __binning-function over the average of all daily-average e5 prices__.

 ````Python
 # Creating a station price class type label "STATION_CLASS", derived from daily average e5-price